 You’ll also want to consider a card’s cap (if any) on the level of rewards you can earn per quarter or annually.
 Both flat-rate and rotating category cards can come with caps, but they’re more common in cards with rotating categories.

 For example, the U.S. Bank Cash+ Visa Signature’s cap of $2,000 in combined spending each quarter within the 5 percent category may be too low for heavy spenders.
 After hitting the cap, you’ll only earn 1 percent cash back on your purchases.
 In this case, a flat-rate card may end up earning you more in the long run.

 A card’s rewards redemption options determine how you can utilize the points, cash back or miles you’ve earned.
 Before deciding on a restaurant credit card, it’s important to double-check that you can redeem the card’s rewards in whichever manner best suits your lifestyle.

-Most cards offer redemption options along the lines of cash back, statement credit, checks, gift cards, merchandise through a shopping portal or travel, but some cards options are more limited.
+Most cards offer redemption options in the form of cash back, statement credits, checks, gift cards, merchandise or travel, but some cards have more limited options.
 If you don’t do a high level of dining-related spending with specific merchants, it’s best to look for cards with more flexible redemption options.